Hands up those keen to kick off a project to develop some payroll software for the education sector?

 Developing website solutions with minimal customisation on well proven platforms by experienced teams should not be difficult.
 It should move fast.

-Final Attribute #6 Testing shouldn’t be testingred_check_mark_web
+Final Attribute #6 Testing shouldn’t be testing

 All going well – and if the previous 5 attributes have been applied – then the testing phase of your development should be a time to pick over the occasional niggle not any major blunders.
 Ideally this is where you compare the documentation you wrote at the start with what’s in front of you on your screen.
 And as your project used very limited customisation the core functions of the site have been well picked over by others before you.